summersonnn/reddit_analyzer/README.md

   This highlights replies that introduce **significant new information**—for example, when a reply corrects an error in the parent comment.

+## Limitations
+- External links are searched for additional context only if the website does not require JavaScript or has no strict protections.
+Links to GitHub and Hugging Face work, but X links do not.
+PDF summaries are also unavailable.
+This feature wasn't a primary focus, as it's just an extra addition rather than a core part of the project.
+Therefore I didn't spend much time on it.

+- Images and GIFs in comments appear as links in the Best/Important comments section, allowing users to click and view them.
+However, they will not be displayed on the analysis page.

 ## Contributing